vaishnav9dev/mars-task1-software/README.md

 - Coordinate Transformation (robotics concept)
 - Morse Code Decoder
 - Reverse Encoding Algorithm

+  ## Execution Proof
+All scripts and Python programs were executed successfully.
+Refer to the `images/final_output.png` for output verification.

 ## Approach
 I focused on understanding each problem and implementing logical solutions step-by-step.